ESGF/esgf-qc/docs/index.md

 ## What is it?

-ESGF-QC runs a set of **atomic checks** on NetCDF files to ensure they follow projects and conventions (WCRP/CMIP/CF...) rules (DRS paths, attributes, data, etc.).
+ESGF-QC runs a set of **plugins** on NetCDF files to ensure they follow projects and conventions (WCRP/CMIP/Cf/Copernicus...) rules (DRS paths, attributes, data, etc.).